 - Using a lens designed for a full-frame camera on a camera with an APS-C image sensor reduces the angle of view.

 A zoom lens that's light, compact, and easy to carry is recommended for general snapshots.
 Compact zoom lenses offer fast zooming and focusing that let you respond quickly to spontaneous photo opportunities.

 When shooting portraits, it's recommended to use a lens with a large aperture to ensure a shallow depth of field.
 This allows the blurring of background details to focus attention on your main subject.
 A medium telephoto lens is often used, but a prime lens with a large aperture is also sufficient.
 Macro lenses can also be used.
-You can watch the video tutorial on how to shoot indoor portrait pictures.

 Landscape photos can be taken with a variety of lenses, but super wide and wide-angle lenses are often chosen for their ability to capture scenic vistas on a grand scale.
 Using an aperture setting of F11 or higher helps ensure crisp imaging across the entire scene.
 Since smaller apertures may require the use of slower shutter speeds, a tripod is also recommended to prevent motion blur from possible camera shake.